Ronak-Prajapat/Ronak-Prajapat/README.md

 - 👋 Hi, I’m @Ronak-Prajapat
-- 🌱 I’m currently learning about software
+- 🌱 I’m currently learning about computer and languages

 <!---
 Ronak-Prajapat/Ronak-Prajapat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.